 King vs Queen

-King and queen mattresses are usually the go-to for couples, as many single sleepers don’t opt for king size mattresses.
+King and queen mattresses are usually the go-to for couples, as many single sleepers don’t opt for king beds.
 King size mattresses are 76 inches by 80 inches, so they take up quite a bit of space, but they do offer plenty of room to sprawl out and get comfy.
 Kings are 16 inches wider than a queen, so they offer sleepers on either side of the bed adequate space.
 King mattresses have the dimensions of two twin XL mattresses placed side by side (twin XL mattresses are 38 inches wide), so many couples will choose split-king mattresses that allow them to modify each side of the mattress to meet individual sleep needs.

 Different Queen Mattress Types